eliotharper/journey-builder-dev-guide/tmp/code-blog-releases-post.md

 ## About the Author

 Eliot Harper is Chief Technology Officer at Digital Logic, a Salesforce Marketing Cloud Partner based in Melbourne, Australia.
 Eliot specializes in Customer Journey Management and is author of the Journey Builder Developer's Guide http://jbdevelopers.guide.
-Follow Eliot on Twitter [@eliotharper](https://twitter.com/eliotharper).
+Follow [@eliotharper](https://twitter.com/eliotharper) on Twitter.